Facts about

 effective windbreak.

-- Use a pool cover when pool is not in use.
+- Use a solar cover when pool is not in use.

 This can reduce heat loss by as much as 50%.
 If you are